OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Installing-Software/Installing-and-using-Git.md

 ![onion-github](../img/installing-git-pic-1.png)

-Next, find the repository you'd like to clone.
+// TODO: change this example to use a reasonable repo, try https://github.com/OnionIoT/oledQrCodeGenerator Next, find the repository you'd like to clone.
 In this example we'll use the setup-wizard repo.
 Click on setup-wizard.
 On the next page you'll want to click on the `Clone or Download` button.
 Click on the button, and copy the link in the box.

 ![clone-button](../img/installing-git-pic-2.png)